cosmos/cosmos-sdk/docs/guide/basecoin-plugins.md

 Next is the `cmd.go`.
 This is where we extend the tool with any new commands and flags we need to send transactions to our plugin.
-Note the `init()` function, where we register a new transaction subcommand with `RegisterTxSubcommand`, and where we load the plugin into the basecoin app with `RegisterStartPlugin`.
+Note the `init()` function, where we register a new transaction subcommand with `RegisterTxSubcommand`, and where we load the plugin into the Basecoin app with `RegisterStartPlugin`.

 Finally is the `plugin.go`, where we provide an implementation of the `Plugin` interface.
 The most important part of the implementation is the `RunTx` method, which determines the meaning of the data